Mangala Lakshadweep Express: The train's name and history

 Later in 1993, the slip service got discontinued & this train was made independent & officially renamed as 2617/18 Mangala Express.
 Since the train was running till Mangalore, the name Mangala was derived from Mangaladevi, the most important deity of Mangalore city.
 In 1998–99 when Konkan Railway was opened this train got rerouted to Mangaluru via Konkan.
 Later, Ram Vilas Paswan extended this train to Ernakulam Junction in Kochi for the purpose of providing rail connection to Lakshadweep passengers who arrive at Kochi via ship.
 The booking facilities were opened at Kavaratti.
 Subsequently, the train got renamed as Mangala Lakshadweep Express.

 Traction

-As the route is completely electrified a Royapuram Loco Shed / Erode Loco Shed-based WAP-7 electric locomotive hauls the train throughout its entire journey.
+As the route is completely electrified a Royapuram Loco Shed / Erode Loco Shed-based WAP-7 or WAP-4 electric locomotive hauls the train throughout its entire journey.

 Timings

 Current timings

 This train leaves at 13:30 hrs to reach at 13:30 hrs on the 3rd day.
 Return this train leaves Hazrat Nizamuddin at 05:40 to reach Ernakulam Junction at 07:10 on the 3rd day.
 It covers a distance of 2767 km in about 48 hrs 45 mins at an average of 57 km/h.
 The monsoon timings of the train are different and takes 2 hrs 15 minutes more to complete the journey.